tdicola/EvilMousePrank/README.md

 ## Usage

--   This ONLY works on an Arduin Yun.
+-   This ONLY works on an Arduino Yun.
 The victim's mouse needs to be plugged in to the Yun's USB host port (tall vertical one), and the Yun's USB mini port plugged in to their computer.
 The Yun will intercept the mouse movements, manipulate them in nefarious ways, and send the mouse commands